Skip to main content

 What You Can Edit

-The Authoring dock currently edits TOML metadata for selected:
+The Authoring dock edits player-facing TOML metadata for:

 Minimal Format